 Ready Set Happy and the associated materials are offered for download to everyone in the spirit of service.
 However, if you have the means please make a generous donation for each location where you are using the materials.
 You may print as many copies as you like for your location.
-Your kind contribution will be used towards the cost of producing this resource and to further the beneficial work of Essential Education.
+Your kind contribution will be used towards the cost of producing this resource and to further the beneficial work of The Foundation for Developing Compassion and Wisdom.

 In this section: